-In this tutorial we will show you how to install and configuration of phpMyAdmin on your Debian 8 server.
-For those of you who didn’t know, phpMyAdmin is web-based client written in php for managing MySQL and MariaDB databases.
-It provides a user friendly web interface to access and manage your databases.
+In this tutorial, we will show you how to install and configuration of phpMyAdmin on your Debian 8 server.
+For those of you who didn’t know, phpMyAdmin is a web-based client written in PHP for managing MySQL and MariaDB databases.
+It provides a user-friendly web interface to access and manage your databases.
 To ease usage to a wide range of people, phpMyAdmin is being translated into 72 languages and supports both LTR and RTL languages.

 Install phpMyAdmin on Debian 8

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt-get update apt-get upgrade